attilaolah/pinfeed/README.md

 * Use `https://pinfeed.herokuapp.com/attilaolah/for-the-home` to get the feed for the specific pin board.
 This will use `https://www.pinterest.com/attilaolah/for-the-home.rss` as the source.
+* The trailing `.rss` is optional. `https://pinfeed.herokuapp.com/user.rss` is the same as //pinfeed.herokuapp.com/user`.

 [1]: https://ifttt.com/